Vickysug/horiseon/README.md

 Following the **Scout Rule**, I tried to leave the code a little cleaner than when I found it, for example I consolidated several css elements into one.

 ## Steps I took
-I added alt tags to all images with a written description of the immage.
+I added alt tags to all images with a written description of the image.

 I made sure that all links were functioning correctly.